SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-24-vaccine-sense-from-hank-green.md

 If you like this sort of smart &amp; gentle snark, then you would enjoy [vlogbrothers](https://www.youtube.com/channel/UCGaVdbSav8xWuFWTadK6loA), a series of 2 videos/week that he and his brother have been exchanging for more than a decade now.
-While it's full of sillly pop culuture trivia, it's also 2 quite observant public intellectuals exploring the deep weirdness of the world in a quite informed and funny way.
+While it's full of sillly pop culture trivia, it's also 2 quite observant public intellectuals exploring the deep weirdness of the world in a quite informed and funny way.